 From an early age, Scott has always enjoyed music.
 A member of his primary school choir and a keen but perhaps not-so-talented violin player, Scott was 11 years old when he was volunteered to sing karaoke at a holiday camp his family were visiting in Essex.
-The resulting performance of Abba’s ‘Mama Mia’ changed everything and gave him a passion for singing.
+The resulting performance of Abba’s ‘Mama Mia’ and the resulting audience response ignited his passion for singing.

-Born in Dundee but living in Stockton-on-Tees, England, Scott was very much a child who liked his own space.
+Born in Dundee but living in the North East of England, Scott was very much a child who liked his own space.
 In the school playground you would often find him on his own – a part of the background for the other schoolchildren yet intelligent beyond his years.
 He was set apart from the other children in class and had virtually no friends.
-Years of evaluations would show nothing but that his attitude, actions and outlook on life were simply the result of being an only child but when, aged 13, he was diagnosed with Asperger’s Syndrome, a form of Autism, an answer was finally given.
+Years of evaluations would show nothing but that his attitude, actions and outlook on life were simply the result of being an only child but when, aged 13, he was diagnosed with Asperger’s Syndrome, a form of Autism, the family were finally given an answer.

 Heavily bullied and socially withdrawn, Scott spent every spare moment in his bedroom, withdrawing into his music and other hobbies.
 He wistfully remembers learning to hold a tune and use vibrato from repeated plays and performances of Celine Dion’s “My Heart Will Go On” – something he finds a little embarrassing to admit.. and something the neighbours may have gotten a little tired of!

 Leaving school at 16 and struggling through college, Scott took on working with his father at 17 – something that greatly helped him overcome his fear of social situations.
 He would take on performing a few songs for customers on an evening after work was finished.
 When not working, he was recording amateur songs in his bedroom, something his mother, Shaz would listen to from the bottom of the stairs – sometimes for hours at a time.